LitSocBot/LitSocBot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To start using the bot just follow the installation procedure.

 ### Installation

-1. Add the bot to your server

-[Invite the bot to your server](https://discord.com/channels/856584011434688522/858053945695404042/860797214141972531 "LitSocBot's Invite Link")
+1. To add the bot to your server, just click on the link below [Invite the bot to your server](https://discord.com/channels/856584011434688522/858053945695404042/860797214141972531 "LitSocBot's Invite Link")